Zenit-3F

-The Zenit-3F, Zenit-3SLBF or Zenit-2SB/Fregat is an expendable carrier rocket.
-It is a member of the Zenit family of rockets, which were designed by Yuzhnoye Design Bureau of Ukraine.
+The Zenit-3F, Zenit-3SLBF or Zenit-2SB/Fregat was an expendable carrier rocket.
+It was a member of the Zenit family of rockets, which were designed by Yuzhnoye Design Bureau of Ukraine.

-Launches of Zenit-3SLBF rockets are conducted from Baikonur Cosmodrome Site 45/1.
-The rocket consists of a Zenit-2SB (Zenit-2M) core vehicle, with a Fregat-SB upper stage, developed by NPO Lavochkin of Russia, in place of the Block-DM used on the Zenit-3SL and 3SLB.
+Launches of Zenit-3SLBF rockets were conducted from Baikonur Cosmodrome Site 45/1.
+The rocket consisted of a Zenit-2SB (Zenit-2M) core vehicle, with a Fregat-SB upper stage, developed by NPO Lavochkin of Russia, in place of the Block-DM used on the Zenit-3SL and 3SLB.

 The first launch of a Zenit-3F took place on 20 January 2011.
 The payload was an Elektro-L new generation weather satellite.
 A Zenit-3F was also used to successfully launch the Spektr-R radio astronomy satellite on 18 July 2011.